k. Provisions (other than for employee benefits) and contingent liabilities

 Note:

-c) The additons to land during the current year amounting to ' 15.80 lakh relates to transfer of Investment Property to Owner occupied Land at Corporate Office.
+c) The additions to land during the financial year 2023-2024 amounting to ' 15.80 lakh relates to transfer of Investment Property to Owner occupied Land at Corporate Office.
 Further additions to Building amounting to ' 57.04 lakh relates to transfer on Investment Property to owner occupied property.

 d) The Company availed of lease finance for 4 Nos of 750KW capacity each Wind Electric Generators in 2001 with lease rentals payable upto 31.03.2007.
 The Company has not opted for a secondary lease and hence no provision is made for secondary lease rent in the books.
 The formal transfer of assets by the lessor to TNPL is yet to be done pending completion of certain formalities.